 OLCF study moves quantum revolution closer to reality

-Researchers used Oak Ridge National Laboratory’s Quantum Computing User Program (QCUP) to achieve major improvements in quantum fidelity, a potential step toward more accurate, reliable quantum networks and supercomputers.
+Researchers used the Quantum Computing User Program (QCUP) at the US Department of Energy’s (DOE’s) Oak Ridge National Laboratory (ORNL) to achieve major improvements in quantum fidelity, a potential step toward more accurate, reliable quantum networks and supercomputers.

 “We know quantum computers that are available to date can perform functions classical computers can’t,” said Ruslan Shaydulin, the study’s lead author and a Maria Goeppert Mayer fellow at Argonne National Laboratory.
 “The major problem with existing quantum computers is their relatively high error rate, or noise.
 How can we reduce that error rate and boost fidelity so we can harvest this computational power to solve major problems?
 Our study sets the stage for further improvements that suggest it’s only a matter of time before we can put this quantum power to good use.”

 The study by Shaydulin and Alexey Galda, then a research assistant professor at the University of Chicago and now principal scientist at Menten AI, tested an approach to reduce the error rates of a quantum optimization algorithm running on five qubits of a computer from the IBM Quantum Network.
 Their approach relied on measuring and verifying symmetries across a series of quantum gates.